fangying/fangying.github.io/content/pages/About.md

 Graduated From:

 *   College of Electronic and Information Zhejiang University as Master 2013-2016
-*   College of Computer Science Northeastern University as Bachelor 2009-2013
+*   College of Computer Science and Engineering Northeastern University as Bachelor 2009-2013

 I'm now working on things related to linux kernel and OS virtualization.
 I'm a virtualization developer, working on KVM and QEMU and dedicated to enable Cloud Computing for ICT infrastructure.